zavoloklom/docker-compose-linter/docs/rules/require-quotes-in-ports-rule.md

 # Require Quotes in Ports Rule

-Ensures that the port values in the `ports` section of services in the Docker Compose file are enclosed in quotes.
+Ensures that the port values in the `ports` and `expose` sections of services in the Docker Compose file are enclosed in quotes.
 Using quotes around port numbers can prevent YAML parsing issues and ensure that the ports are interpreted correctly.

 This rule is fixable.
 The linter can automatically add the required quotes around port numbers without altering the ports themselves.
 The type of quotes (single or double) can be configured via the `quoteType` option.